ahmadfajar/vue-mdbootstrap-docs/src/docs/components/text-field.md

 ## Help Text

 The `help-text` property on `<bs-text-field>` adds the provided string beneath the text field.
-Using `persistent-help-text` keeps the help text visible when the text field is not focused.
+Using `persistent-help-text` keeps the help text visible even when the text field is not focused.

 :::demo
 ```html